 Think of this like a pendulum.
 It may swing back and forth for a bit.
 But whatever rhythm it settles in to will be more in tune with your needs than the tune you’re playing now.

 2. Immediate Gratification

 The funny thing is when you talk to people who do this (and by now I have personally spoken to many hundreds of them), they admit that they usually just gulp the junk down and don’t even pay attention to the taste.
-They also don’t heed their body’s signals.
+They also don’t heed their Healthy Body’s signals.

-Admit it, after binging, your body feels at least as crappy as the guilt, shame and self-flagellation.
+Admit it, after binging, your Healthy Body feels at least as crappy as the guilt, shame and self-flagellation.

 So why not remind yourself of this BEFORE you eat 10 chocolate chip cookies, or a whole pizza or whatever your poison.
 Then see how tempting it actually is.